vipickering/vincentp/_drafts/2017-08-01-conversation.md

     </footer>
 </blockquote>

-A system that wholly embraces the context for which it is intended does not stray in to areas that are not its primary use case.
+A system that wholly embraces the context for which it is intended does not stray (<abbr title="The Point Of A System Is What It Does">POSIWID</abbr>) in to areas that are not its primary use case.

 When tasked to create a system, there are many factors to take in to account and consider impact.

 ### Engagement duration
 Research the average length an interaction with the system is expected to take.
 If the interaction will be prolonged, permit the user to save the engagement and return later.
 Alternatively consider breaking the engagement down in to smaller transactions.